chaynHQ/Impact-Reports/README.md

 *   [Rosie Maguire](https://twitter.com/_rosiemaguire?lang=en), Partnerships Lead
 *   [Tiffany Lo](https://twitter.com/dev_tiffanylo), Tech Lead

-Since we registered as a social enterprise (a community-interest company), a type of non-profit.
+In February 2019, we registered as a social enterprise (a community-interest company), a type of non-profit.
 Our directors are Hera, [Dama Sathianathan](https://twitter.com/dama_yanthy?lang=en) and [Leila Hoballah](https://twitter.com/leilahoballah?lang=en).
-Our members are [Elena Silvistrini ](https://twitter.com/ellesilvestrini?lang=en)(Founder of Chayn Italia), [Rosie Maguire](https://twitter.com/_RosieMaguire) and [Nooreen Khan](https://twitter.com/nooreenmanzoor).
+Our members are [Elena Silvestrini ](https://twitter.com/ellesilvestrini?lang=en)(Founder of Chayn Italia), [Rosie Maguire](https://twitter.com/_RosieMaguire), and [Nooreen Khan](https://twitter.com/nooreenmanzoor).
 We explain this more at the end of the report.

 ## 1. IMPACT NUMBERS